 Fair goes beyond taking care of just myself.
 As the philospher Hillel once wrote, "If I am not for myself, who will be?
 And if I am for myself alone, what good am I?"

-Republicans might be more likely to say that fair is giving folks personal responsibility for taking care of themselves and for helping others, with government just the safety net of last resort and regulation mostly just a matter of ensuring basic safety..
+Republicans might be more likely to say that fair is giving citizens personal responsibility for taking care of themselves and for helping others, with government just the safety net of last resort and regulation mostly just a matter of ensuring basic safety..

 For instance, President Obama, in his initial speech to folks hit by Hurricane Sandy, stressed that we each have to reach out to help our neighbor in this time of need.

-My main conclusion: How fortunate we are that we live in a country where both Presidential candidates see economic fairness, that is, that all of us one way or another take care of each other as well as of ourselves, as so foundational to our way of thinking.
+How fortunate too we are that though they advocate different solution ideas, both political parties seek economic fairness, that is, ways for all of us to take care of each other as well as of ourselves.